OOP2018/labexam2-test/README.md

 This problem was evaluated by manual testing.
 First I did two things:

-1. fix any errors in student's OperatorFactory (otherwise Calculator can't be tested).
+1. Fix any errors in student's OperatorFactory (otherwise Calculator can't be tested).
-2. add a new operator using a static block in Calculator:
+2. Add a new operator using a static block in Calculator:
 ```java
 public class Calculator {
     static {